Dayewalker/100-days-of-code/log.md

 ### Day 1: June 12, Monday

 **Today's Progress**:
-Spent time reviewing Javascript array methods and arrau destrictiring and beginning to get myself refreshed on HTML and CSS.
+Spent time reviewing Javascript array methods and array destructuring and beginning to get myself refreshed on HTML and CSS.

 **Thoughts**:
 I've been on the coding journey for awhile now with many bumps in the road.
 Today is about my commitment to myself and to my future.
 No more letting life get in my way as I let time slip away from me.
 I intend to use 100 Days of Code to push me to get better at coding, build more projects and hopefully do something impactful with my code.